-- 58 Stakeholders' views on the overall disclosure requirements are the same as in paragraphs 12 to 57 above.
-Some specific comments are provided here. - 59 If the disclosures should be provided, 80% of the respondent to the preparers' survey prefers this information to be included in the management commentary.
-Further background can be found in the Agenda Paper 04-05 (paragraphs 48 to 54). - 60 At the 16 October webinar an audience member stated that the disclosure of the transaction price may deteriorate the negotiation position of the acquirer for future acquisitions as it would betray negotiation strategies. - 61 Another preparer agreed and added that the transaction price is the result of negotiations between the two parties and does not necessarily express the expected amount of benefits and synergies.
+3958 Stakeholders' views on the overall disclosure requirements are the same as in paragraphs 12 to 57 above.
+Some specific comments are provided here.

+- 59 If the disclosures should be provided, 80% of the respondent to the preparers' survey prefers this information to be included in the management commentary.
+Further background can be found in the Agenda Paper 04-05 (paragraphs 48 to 54). - 4060 At the 16 October webinar an audience member stated that the disclosure of the transaction price may deteriorate the negotiation position of the acquirer for future acquisitions as it would betray negotiation strategies. - 4161 Another preparer agreed and added that the transaction price is the result of negotiations between the two parties and does not necessarily express the expected amount of benefits and synergies.
 One other preparer also added that this information would give too much detail to external stakeholders about the negotiation dynamics beyond the intrinsic value of the acquired business. - 62 However, in some cases, the expected benefits may be to increase market share as well as benefitting from economies of scale or improving profitability.
 Diversification such as operations in different territories or business areas may be an important driver.
-Other examples include technology and know-how, as well as market penetration, customer relationships, or focused on revenues. - 63 Another preparer considers that there are three types of acquisitions: - a) Those with economic or cost saving objectives: then disclosures about efficiency and synergies would be useful; - b) Those to enter in a new market/geography: here synergies and cost savings would not be useful; - c) Those to enter a new business type or to acquire know-how: Here the metrics would not involve synergies or revenues. - 64 This is also consistent with feedback received from EFRAG working groups meetings and from field-testing, where some participants argued that the proposed disclosures would involve too many details about how the expected objectives, including synergies, have been factored into the price. - 65 Under a user's perspective, a panellist at the Users' outreach event commented that, while the cash amount paid could be easily found, there is currently poor information on leverage multiples, financing structure, debt, covenants used due to management reluctancy.
-However, he did not share management concern that the market may fear that the price paid is too high, because this is the function of the market.
+Other examples include technology and know-how, as well as market penetration, customer relationships, or focused on revenues. - 63 Another preparer considers that there are three types of acquisitions: - a) Those with economic or cost saving objectives: then disclosures about efficiency and synergies would be useful; - b) Those to enter in a new market/geography: here synergies and cost savings would not be useful; - c) Those to enter a new business type or to acquire know-how: Here the metrics would not involve synergies or revenues. - 4264 This is also consistent with feedback received from EFRAG working groups meetings and from field-testing, where some participants argued that the proposed disclosures would involve too many details about how the expected objectives, including synergies, have been factored into the price.

-3 Question 3 of the IASB's DP
+4 Question 3 of the IASB's DP